—1 million borrowers are past due on mortgages and don’t have a forbearance plan—

 Freedom Mortgage encourages its customers who are facing hardships to call the company toll-free at 855-690-5900 for assistance or visit its website at www.freedommortgage.com.
 Mortgage professionals will be made available to discuss available options.

 "We are committed to helping every single customer get through this unprecedented crisis any way we can," added Middleman.
 "It’s our responsibility to our clients and the economy, but it’s important for them to contact us as soon as possible so we can discuss an appropriate plan."

 Homeowners can also access ‘NOT OK?
 THAT’s OK’ information by calling 800-569-4287 or visit www.covidhelpforhome.org.
 Industry partners can download images for use in emails, social media and other customer communications.

 About Freedom Mortgage

-Founded in 1990 and headquartered in Mount Laurel, New Jersey, Freedom Mortgage is a non-bank, full-service mortgage company that provides mortgage loans through retail, wholesale, and correspondent channels.
+Founded in 1990 and headquartered in Mount Laurel, New Jersey, Freedom Mortgage is a full-service mortgage company that provides mortgage loans through retail, wholesale, and correspondent channels.
 One of the nation’s largest loan originators and servicers, the company is licensed in all 50 states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands.
-Freedom Mortgage is a leader in VA mortgage lending and one of the mortgage industry’s largest philanthropic supporters of the USO and military families.
+Freedom Mortgage is a leader in VA mortgage lending and one of the mortgage industry’s largest philanthropic supporters of the USO of Pennsylvania and Southern New Jersey.
 The company is also renowned for its vibrant work environment where its team members can thrive.